1. What is CAIPS/GCMS

 CAIPS/GCMS files can normally be obtained in 4-5 weeks.
 The Ottawa office in Canada is required to respond to CAIPS/GCMS request within 30 working days.
 Please note that in rare circumstances the Ottawa office may take longer to process requests.

 The legislated timeframe for processing a CAIPS/GCMS request is 30 calendar days.
 IRCC can extend the time limit to respond to a request beyond the 30 calendar days if:

-Based on current processing time frame; if all 3 steps are completed today the approximate date by which we will receive your file is by
+If all 3 steps are completed today the approximate date by which we could receive your file is by

 To track the status of your order click here